gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/README.md

 # MPC Studio Mk2 Ableton Midi Remote Script

 In this repository, you will find the Midi remote script needed to use the MPC Studio Mk2 with Ableton.
-It is a work in progress, but the funtionality so far is on par with the MPC software.
+It is a work in progress, but the functionality so far is on par with the MPC software.

 My attempts to use this product with other software left me very frustrated.
 Without the brains of the MPC 2 software, this device on its own is useless.
 It sends out midi data, but not in a way that is remotely usable.
 I fault Akai for this.
 It would have been very easy and simple for them to make a controller mode for this unit, and release MIDI technical specs in a PDF but they refused to so...
 I guess they have a history of making money by not listening to their users...
 I digress.

 Through sending and observing MIDI data to and from the device, I have discovered that this is a "dumb" device.
-There is no logic on the device to perform any of it's functions, it is all controled by the software(MPC 2) through MIDI.
+There is no logic on the device to perform any of it's functions, it is all controlled by the software(MPC 2) through MIDI.
 That means if I can figure out what MIDI messages, I can program the device with other software... hint hint..
 Ableton Live...

 This repository is the results of me doing just that.
 I have figured out every element of the MPC Studio Mk2 except the LED display. *Any help is appreciated*.
 Enjoy!